 There are various names used in reference to the new generation of language models, and BERT models in particular.
 Contextual or contextualized language models (CLMs) refer to any model that uses the context of a word (and the word itself) to generate the numeric representation of the word.
 Pre-trained language models (PLMs) refer to models with extensive pre-training on unlabeled raw text.
 Masked language models (MLMs) specifically refer to the type of training objective where tokens are masked in the middle of the sentence and the model is tasked to recover them.
 Throughout this thesis most of the models we analyze are MLMs, but many of our methods are not limited to such models, rather we are interested in the effect of pre-training, therefore we opt to use the term pre-trained language models or PLMs.
-Large language models or LLMs refer to the high number of parameters they have typically at least one billion.
+Large language models or LLMs refer to the high number of parameters they have typically at least ten billion and most of these models are generative models while we mainly study encoder models in this work.
 Most of the models we study are smaller than this and Ács et al. (2023) only covers the BERT family with models at most a couple hundred million parameters.